 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where kalifersite typically forms.
+Look in alkaline igneous rocks country, the host setting where kalifersite typically forms.
 If you start seeing aegirine, microcline, natrolite in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, radiating clusters habit, so train your eye for that shape before scanning the outcrop.